OPALX-project/Manual/README.md

 ### LaTeX Math

-The implementation of LaTeX Math in Gitlab has a minor error requiring a workaround to get LaTeX formulas rendered correct in Gitlab and with our toolchain.
+The implementation of LaTeX Math in Gitlab has a minor error requiring a workaround to get LaTeX formulas rendered correct in Gitlab and with our tool-chain.
 According to the Asciidoc documentation LaTeX in-line formulas must be enclosed in dollars, as in the following example:
 ```
 This is an inline formula: latexmath:[$y=x^2$]!
 ```
-In Gitlab the formular must be written *without* surounding dollars:
+In Gitlab the formula must be written *without* surrounding dollars:
 ```
 This is an inline formula: latexmath:[y=x^2]!
 ```
-A similiar issue we have with block formulars.
-According to the Asciidoc documentation, block-formulars must be written like:
+A similar issue we have with block formulas.
+According to the Asciidoc documentation, block-formulas must be written like:
 ```
 [latexmath]
 ++++++++++++